wanjun-group-seu/AQUARIUM/docs/index.md

 AQUARIUM(Accurate QUAntification of Rnas with cIrcUlar isoforMs) is a bioinformatics analysis pipe line for circular RNA sequencing data.

 This pipeline can determine the relative abundance of both linear and circRNA in RNA-seq data under the guidance of a configuration file.

-In the Quantification results of this tool, the relative expression abundunce of circular and linear RNAs are unified under the same standard.
+Since the relative expression abundunce of circular and linear RNAs are unified under the same standard, it avoids the need to introduce other parameters to describe the expression of cyclic RNA in other count-based circular RNA quantification tools.

-This avoids the need to introduce other parameters to describe the expression of cyclic RNA in other count-based circular RNA quantification tools.
+It accepts output of circRNA identification tools (CIRI, CIRI-full) or a BED-format file to specify the circular RNA transcripts.
+Then, it transforms all circular transcripts to pseudo-linear transcripts.
+Finally, it estimates the expression of both linear and circular transcripts using salmon framework.

 ## Installation